House sending Trump impeachment to Senate, GOP opposes trial | WTOP

-WASHINGTON (AP) — As the House prepares to bring the impeachment charge against Donald Trump to the Senate for trial, a growing number of Republican senators say they are opposed to the proceeding, dimming the chances that former president will be convicted on the charge that he incited a siege of the U.S. Capitol.

-House Democrats will carry the sole impeachment charge of “incitement of insurrection” across the Capitol late Monday evening, a rare and ceremonial walk to the Senate by the prosecutors who will argue their case.
-They are hoping that strong Republican denunciations of Trump after the Jan.
-6 riot will translate into a conviction and a separate vote to bar Trump from holding office again.
+House Democrats were to carry the sole impeachment charge of “ incitement of insurrection ” across the Capitol late Monday, the prosecutors making the ceremonial walk to the Senate.
+But Republican denunciations of Trump have cooled since the Jan.
+6 riot.
+Instead Republicans are presenting a tangle of legal arguments against the legitimacy of the trial and questions whether Trump’s repeated demands to overturn Joe Biden’s election really amounted to incitement.

-But instead, GOP passions appear to have cooled since the insurrection.
-Now that Trump’s presidency is over, Republican senators who will serve as jurors in the trial are rallying to his legal defense, as they did during his first impeachment trial last year.
+What seemed for some Democrats like an open-shut case that played out for the world on live television, as Trump encouraged a rally mob to “fight like hell” for his presidency, is running into a Republican Party that feels very differently.
+Not only are there legal concerns, but senators are wary of crossing the former president and his legions of followers who are their voters.
+Security remains tight at the Capitol.

 “I think the trial is stupid, I think it’s counterproductive,” said Sen. Marco Rubio, R-Fla..
 He said that “the first chance I get to vote to end this trial, I’ll do it” because he believes it would be bad for the country and further inflame partisan divisions.

-“It is a critical moment in American history and we have to look at it and look at it hard,” Coons said.
+“It is a critical moment in American history,” Coons said Sunday in an interview.

-When the House impeached Trump on Jan.
-13, exactly one week after the siege, Sen. Tom Cotton, R-Ark., said he didn’t believe the Senate had the constitutional authority to convict Trump after he had left office.
-On Sunday, Cotton said “the more I talk to other Republican senators, the more they’re beginning to line up” behind that argument.
+Sen. Tom Cotton, R-Ark., said he doesn’t believe the Senate has the constitutional authority to convict Trump after he has left office.

 “I think a lot of Americans are going to think it’s strange that the Senate is spending its time trying to convict and remove from office a man who left office a week ago,” Cotton said.

-Democrats reject that argument, pointing to a 1876 impeachment of a secretary of war who had already resigned and to opinions by many legal scholars.
-Democrats also say that a reckoning of the first invasion of the Capitol since the War of 1812, perpetrated by rioters egged on by a president who told them to “fight like hell” against election results that were being counted at the time, is necessary so the country can move forward and ensure such a siege never happens again.
+Democrats reject that argument, pointing to an 1876 impeachment of a secretary of war who had already resigned and to opinions by many legal scholars.
+Democrats also say that a reckoning of the first invasion of the Capitol since the War of 1812, perpetrated by rioters egged on by a president as Electoral College votes were being tallied, is necessary to ensure such a siege never happens again.

 A few GOP senators have agreed with Democrats, though not close to the number that will be needed to convict Trump.